-Who makes your Scotland XI to face Republic of Ireland?
+Who made your Scotland XI to face Ireland?

-Scotland v Ukraine: Who would be in your XI for Nations League contest?
+Scotland v Republic of Ireland: Who did you pick to be in your XI for Nations League contest?

 Last updated on .From the section Scotland